kaeaddaar/kaeaddaar/README.md

-- 👋 Hi, I’m @kaeaddaar.
-My name is Clifford MacKay
+- 👋 Hi, my name is Clifford MacKay
 - I like to write integrations.
 For Example: Lets access the product data from a POS system like System Five and sync it with online software like Shopify, Dakis, or WebJaguar
 - I want to migrate these integrations to the cloud and enhance the overall experience through reporting, notifications, and more.
 - Even though I've programmed in dozens of languages, I prefer to write in C#.